Have you been able to get a second chance checking account at Wachovia Bank?

 If Wachovia Bank at 444 Liberty Ave, #1400 does not have Second Chance Checking, you can try checking out other banks in Pittsburgh.

-Having your own bank account into the negative and subsequently not being able to pay it back is nothing somebody should have to experience.
-With increasing fees from NSF charges, it can be tough to pay the cash back.
+Having your own checking account into the negative and then not being able to pay it back is nothing somebody should have to experience.
+With stacking fees from Non Sufficient Funds fees, it could be hard to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When you have financial issues with different financial institutions, they put your name on a list called chexsystems.
+When you've got personal troubles with some other banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes banks will simply take off a few abilities to help make sure your account does not go into the negative once again.
-Whenever you get a fresh start with a second chance checking account, make sure that you watch it very closely.
+You can aquire a second chance checking account, and sometimes banks may just take off a couple abilities to help ensure your account doesn't get into the negative again.
+When you get a new start with a checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the man or women finally cashed your check so you will have 4 fees that put your accounts in the negative.
-That's 4 NSF service fees.
-So with your second chance banking account, you should ensure you keep an eagle eye on all expenditures.
-You won't just build confidence with the new bank, but you will get better at handling your money.
+The next thing you realize, the person ultimately cashed your check and you will have 4 charges that put your bank account in the negative.
+That could be 4 NSF service fees.
+So along with your second chance bank account, you need to be sure to retain an eagle eye on all expenditures.
+You won't just develop faith with the new bank, but you will get better at managing your hard earned money.